Cross platform game between physical and digital boards

 How would the user engagement be effected by interacting with 2 platforms at the same time?

-To achieve simultaneous in the computer game that reflect the changes on the physical board, we came up an image processing solution that involves color detection:
+To achieve simultaneous response in the computer game that reflect the changes on the physical board, we came up with a solution using image processing and color detection:

-Underneath the board a webcam follows the changes of the colors of the game bocks, each color matches a different part, for example yellow is a tower.
+Underneath the board we placed a webcam that follows changes: each color represents a different game piece, for instance, yellow is a tower.

 Experimenting with the technique of 3d printer molds